Massive changes in society in the 1870’s gave birth to a new generation of leisure pursuits, which saw football became the sport of the masses.

 The revolutionary introduction of half days on Saturday for many trades gave the working class man the time to indulge in these pursuits.
 During this time many teams were founded throughout the Lanarkshire area.
 These teams were most notably work teams.

-The early teams in Motherwell were dominated by Glencairn, who started up in 1877.
+Two teams dominated the Motherwell area at the time, the first being Glencairn, who started up in 1877.
 Named after John Glencairn Carter Hamilton of Dalziel, they initially called open ground at Craigneuk their home, using a local school as their facilities.
 This park was known as the ‘Foot of the Knowe.’
 However, they soon moved to ‘The Meadows’ via a short stay at a pitch at Broomside near Kidstones Pit, in the area now known as North Lodge.

 The Meadows was an in demand park, hosting the annual gala occasions as well as being the home of Glencairn’s fierce rivals, Alpha FC.
 Alpha FC would go on to become the most popular side in the area and eventually become the backbone of Motherwell Football Club.

 Founded in 1881 by the workers in George Russell’s Alpha Steam Crane and Engineering Works, which was based in Park Street, they developed by playing against a host of other amateur teams that had sprung up in Motherwell, Wishaw and Bellshill.
 Some of the more prominent names at the time were Dalziel Rovers, Milton Rovers, Motherwell North End, Motherwell Amateurs and Hamilton Park.

 In 1886 a Motherwell Charity Cup was established to engage local teams in a tournament that was to be for the ‘benefit of the poor.’
 Another game that was set up at this time was an exhibition between Glasgow Ancients – as the name suggests, a selection of older players from Glasgow – and a select eleven made up of players from both Alpha FC and Glencairn.